Mmajko03/CS160L_Java_Coffee_Corp._Project/README.md

 Coffee Interface File --> This file allows all the other file that are implementing this class to use specific methods such as getCost(), printCoffee(), and/or getIngredients().

-Coffee Interface File -->

-Coffee Interface File -->
+BlackCoffee File -->

-Coffee Interface File -->
+Espresso File -->

-Coffee Interface File -->
+CoffeeDecorator File -->

-Coffee Interface File -->
+CoffeeOrder File -->

-Coffee Interface File -->
+Main File -->

-Coffee Interface File -->
+Syrup File -->

-Coffee Interface File -->
+WithFlavor File -->

-Coffee Interface File -->
+WithHotWater File -->

-Coffee Interface File -->
+WithMilk File -->

-Coffee Interface File -->
+WithSugar File -->

-Coffee Interface File -->
+WithWhippedCream File -->